 - Definition Tarlov Cysts:

 - Dictionary fluid-filled sacs that most often affect nerve roots in the sacrum, the group of bones at the base of the spine.
-These cysts can compress nerve roots, causing lower back pain, sciatica (shock-like or transient ischemic attack explain.
+These cysts can compress nerve roots, causing lower back pain, sciatica (shock-like or transient ischemic attack what is.